Race, gender and other illegal grounds of discrimination

 Other protections around race and ethnicity

-- Racial harassment and hostility – The anti-discrimination laws also make it illegal for someone to racially harass you or to encourage hostility against you: see below, “Racist harassment and hostility”.
+- Racial harassment and hostility – The anti-discrimination laws also make it illegal for someone to racially harass you or to encourage hostility against you: see “Racist harassment and hostility” in this chapter.

 - Civil rights of ethnic minorities – If you belong to a minority ethnic group in New Zealand, the government can’t deny you the right to use or practise your culture or language together with others from that minority group.